declan0872/parsing-json-feed-snippet/README.md

 # Parsing JSON Feed Snippet

-How to parse a JSON feed using Swift 5
+In this snippet, the JSON feed is parsed using structs of type codeable and an instance of URLSession.
+A sample JSON feed is called from jsonplaceholder.typicode.com.

 ## Tech Specs